OmegaKit/Juneberry/README.md

 - Download and unzip the juneberry-lib directory from https://github.com/OmegaKit/juneberry-lib

 ### Step 1: Build the .war File
-- Go into the Juneberry directory and enter the `ant war` command.
+- Go into the juneberry directory and enter the `ant war` command.
 This will automatically run the build.xml file.
 We need this war file to run on Apache tomcat.
-  - `$ cd /home/doe/Juneberry-master/`
+  - `$ cd /home/doe/juneberry-master/`
   - `$ ant war`

 ### Step 2: Setting Up The Tomcat Servlet Engine